Ging3y/Stochastic_ABM_Wildfire_Model/README.md

   tmp --> Dummy directory for images in gifs to go
 ```

 Git will ignore all configuration files in `config/` except for `config/config.ini` and `config/config_silly.ini`.
+Git will also ignore all files stored under local, with the exception of `local/environments/grass_env.npy`, `local/environments/tree_env.npy`, `local/environments/golf_env.npy` which are the test environments referenced in my project writeup.
+A short description of files for the reader:

-config.ini -- Contains all hyperparameters for the simulation.
+`config.ini` -- Contains all hyperparameters for the simulation, set by my tinkering on what seems to produce realistic effects.

-_stv1.py -- External function to isolate the transition logic of if a cell catches on fire.
+`config_silly.ini` -- Silly modification of the base configuration, used in the example notebook.

-Agents.py -- Function containing the super class of an agent, as well as subclasses for each agent in the simulation.
+`_stv1.py` -- External function to isolate the transition logic of if a cell catches on fire.

-	Currently four are supported: Soil, Water, Grass, and Trees.
+`Agents.py` -- Function containing the super class of an agent, as well as subclasses for each agent in the simulation.
+Currently five are supported: Soil, Water, Grass, Shrubs, and Trees.

-Build_Environment.py -- Simple tool to create random environments to test on.
+`Environment.py` -- The class that holds together all agents and dictates their interactions.

-Environment.py -- The class that holds together all agents and dictates their interactions.
+`Examples.ipynb` -- Jupyter notebook to walk through all the capabilities of our model.

-main.py -- A script to run and show the capability of the current program.
+`Masters_Project.pdf` -- Writeup of the system and various aspects of its behavior.
+In depth details of derivation of the model used.